Janet Smylie: Career

 While continuing her research in Indigenous health issues, Smylie co-organized a program in 2017 focused on improving the health of Indigenous moms and their children.
 The project was called "Kind Faces Sharing Places" and it aimed to recruit 100 mothers and their families to receive care from an interdisciplinary team led by Seventh Generation Midwives Toronto.
 She also oversaw another project entitled "Our Health Counts," which aims to overcome gaps in urban Indigenous health assessment and response.
 The following year, she demonstrated that the Canadian census undercounted the size of Indigenous populations in the cities of London, Ottawa, and Toronto.
 She also received the 2018 Mid-Career Trailblazer Award from the CIHR Institute of Population and Public Health.

 During the COVID-19 pandemic, Smylie helped Indigenous Services Canada track the impact of the pandemic on Indigenous communities that live both on- and off-reserve.
 She also deployed a survey focused on Indigenous adults’ and children's experiences with the health care system in Thunder Bay.
-The results of the survey showed numerous discrepancies with the overall population, including that only 50 per cent of Thunder Bay Indigenous adults did not have a primary care practitioner and they more frequently accessed emergency care than non-Indignous adults.
+The results of the survey showed numerous discrepancies with the overall population, including that only 50 per cent of Thunder Bay Indigenous adults did not have a primary care practitioner and they more frequently accessed emergency care than non-Indigenous adults.
 Her overall efforts earned her an appointment to a Tier 1 Canada Research Chair in Advancing Generative Health Services for Indigenous Populations in Canada at St. Michael's Hospital.
 At the time of the appointment, she was believed to be the "first self-identified Indigenous person with kin and land ties to what is now known as Canada to be granted a Tier 1 CRC in Health."
 Following the death of Joyce Echaquan, Smylie co-authored an op-ed in The Globe and Mail decrying racism in the medical system.
 In November 2020, Smylie was selected to sit on the Ontario COVID-19 Science Advisory Table.

 In 2022, Smylie was recognized by Carta Academica for her work and commitment in the field of health and inequalities in Indigenous communities in Canada.
 She was also elected a Fellow of the Royal Society of Canada in "recognition of her body of work, producing and translating innovative research into tangible benefits for Indigenous communities, as well as her dedication to advancing equity in health services for Indigenous peoples."